-Winter brings white landscapes, plush snow piles, and warm evenings by the fire.
-But if you don’t like the winter weather, you can find it difficult to enjoy this season.
+Depending on where you live, winter can mean white landscapes, snow piles and cozy evenings by the fire.
+However, if you don’t like winter weather, you might find it difficult to enjoy the chilly season that’s right around the corner.
 If you’ve considered escaping the cold temperatures, you might wonder which cities offer the warmest wintertime conditions.

-Below, we’ve listed the seven best US cities to live in during the winter.
-Whether you want to permanently relocate to these cities or simply live there during the cold months, you’ll find everything you need to enjoy the winter.
+Well, you’re in luck!
+We’ve compiled a list of the seven best US cities to live in during the winter if you like warm weather.
+Whether you’re looking to permanently relocate or just move somewhere warm during the cold months, you’ll find what you need in these cities to enjoy the winter!

 1. Corpus Christi, Texas

 Corpus Christi offers residents infinite blue skies and smooth sea breezes.
 Snow rarely visits this part of Texas, and the temperatures stay in the 70s during the coldest part of winter.
 You’ll find beaches, shopping centers, golf courses, tennis courts and fishing spots located across the city.
 You can also visit the USS Lexington!
 With so many activities and places to visit, you’ll never be bored in Corpus Christi.